readable111/Crop-Hero/MPM/mpm.md

 The NavBar component is used on all of the major pages and allows the user to navigate between the pages.
 The NavBar is split into 3 rows with 5 columns in each row, 1 column for each major page.
 The first row is in a separate View component and exists solely to provide the tan circle which juts up from the bar.
 The second row provides the icons for each page, along with the green circle behind the Home icon.
 The third and final row provides the text label for each page.
 Both the icons and the text use the AppButton component to route people to the selected page, preventing issues where the user may click one but not the other.

+When the component is called, a prop like `homeSelected` should be specified in it, though it does not require a value.
+Since these selected props are boolean props, they are automatically set to true if they are specified without a value.
+That prop tells the component to change the color of the associated page's icon and text.

 #### Fonts <a name="fonts"></a>
 *Author: Daniel*